CPSC-224-Sources/unitTestingAutomobiles/README.md

-# unitTestingAutomobiles
+# Unit Testing Automobiles

-A simple project that can do unit testing on a simple automobile simulator.
+Simple classes for some unit testing practice.